olofvi/laundry_time/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+Run rake to see all the tests pass.

 ### Break down into end to end tests